 Mitchell International Airport (414-747-5300)

 Located eight miles south of Milwaukee's business center, Mitchell International is the region's primary commercial airport.
-Mitchell's 13 airlines offer roughly 211 daily departures and serve approximately 46 non-stop destinations.
-Mitchell International served 9.8 million passengers and handled 171 million pounds of freight in 2010.
-Frontier Airlines has significant operations in metro Milwaukee and uses Mitchell International as one of its hub airports.
-In a first-quarter 2011 report by the U.S. Department of Transportation, Mitchell International ranked 11th lowest in average domestic airfare among the nation's 100 largest airports.
+Mitchell's eight airlines offer roughly 141 daily departures and serve approximately 35 non-stop destinations.
+Mitchell International served 6.5 million passengers and handled 149 million pounds of freight in 2013.
+In a fourth-quarter 2013 report by the U.S. Department of Transportation, Mitchell International ranked 26th lowest in average domestic airfare among the nation's 100 largest airports.
 Metro Milwaukee is served by four other general aviation airports.

 Port of Milwaukee (414-286-3511)

 Its location on Lake Michigan, one of the five Great Lakes, provides Milwaukee with a direct route to the oceans, via the St. Lawrence Seaway.
-The Port serves both domestic and international locations with waterborne commerce totaling 2.4 million tons per year.
+The Port serves both domestic and international locations with waterborne commerce totaling 2.3 million tons in 2012.
 High-speed lake ferry service is available seasonally from Milwaukee to Muskegon, Michigan by Lake Express (www.lake-express.com).

 Amtrak passenger service is available from Milwaukee to all of the U.S. and Canada.Seven round trips daily are available between Milwaukee and Chicago from the Intermodal Station (downtown) and the Milwaukee Airport Railroad Station.
 Freight rail service is provided principally by four railroads with service to other important cities throughout the Midwest and North America.